vacp2p/rfc-index/waku/standards/core/17/rln-relay.md

 ##### Proof Verification
 The routing peers MUST check whether the zero-knowledge proof `proof` is valid.
 It does so by running the zk verification algorithm as explained in [RLN](../../../../vac/32/rln-v1.md).
-If `proof` is invalid then the message is discarded.
+If `proof` is invalid then the message MUST be discarded.

 ##### Spam detection
 To enable local spam detection and slashing, routing peers MUST record the `nullifier`, `share_x`, and `share_y` of incoming messages which are not discarded i.e., not found spam or with invalid proof or epoch.
 To spot spam messages, the peer checks whether a message with an identical `nullifier` has already been relayed.

 1. If such a message exists and its `share_x` and `share_y` components are different from the incoming message, then slashing takes place.
 That is, the peer uses the  `share_x` and `share_y` of the new message and the `share'_x` and `share'_y` of the old record to reconstruct the `sk` of the message owner.
-The `sk` then can be used to delete the spammer from the group and withdraw a portion `reward_portion` of its staked fund.
+The `sk` then MAY be used to delete the spammer from the group and withdraw a portion `reward_portion` of its staked funds.
-2. If the `share_x` and `share_y` fields of the previously relayed message are identical to the incoming message, then the message is a duplicate and shall be discarded.
+3. If the `share_x` and `share_y` fields of the previously relayed message are identical to the incoming message, then the message is a duplicate and MUST be discarded.
-3. If none is found, then the message gets relayed.
+4. If none is found, then the message gets relayed.

 An overview of the routing procedure and slashing is provided in Figure 2.